 The battle begins: From our seats at the absolute top of the Dean Smith Center, we can see everything that goes on in the crowd.
 Amazingly, there are pockets of red spread all over the stadium from the front row to our seats in the rafters.
-If the seats weren't Carolina Blue, it would have been obvious that at least one-third of the crowd was wearing Wolfpack red.
+If the seats weren't Carolina Biue, it would have been obvious that at least one-third of the crowd was wearing Wolfpack red.

 As the game begins, so does our offensive.
 We yelled for the Wolfpack, booed for the Tar Heels, changed the words to their songs and cheers and even started cheers of our own.
 Every few minutes you could hear the echo of "Wolf ...
-Pack" bouncing off the Dean Dome or a chorus of "N.C.
+Pack" bouncing off the Dean Dome or a cho rus of "N.C.
 State, N.C.
 State."

-Surprisingly though, the Carolina fans rarely launched their own offensive.
-Of course, they cheered to their own cheers and yelled for their baskets, but they never did more than glare in our direction.
+Surprisingly though, the Carolina fans rarely suched their own offensive.
+Of course, they cheered to their own cheers and yelled for their baskets, but they never did more than glare in our direction

-Disappointing - I was looking for a war.
+Disappointing - I was looking for a war

-Victory: As clock wound down, the enemy began to retreat, All across the stadium, distraught Carolina fans began fleeling for the exits as rowdy State fans delivered final taunts
+Victory: As clock wound down, the enemy began to etreat.
+All across the stadium, distraught Carolina fans began fleeing for the exits as rowdy State fans delivered

-By the final minutes, State fans were clearly the majority in the upper levels.
-Although victory was eminent, we couldn't help but kick a 'Heel when it was down by increasing the intensity of our cheers and singing the
+By the final minutes, State fans were clearly the ajority in the upper levels.
+Although victory was emi-ent, we couldn't help but kick a 'Heel when it was down by increasing the intensity of our cheers and singing the fight song.

-Yet again, all the enemy could do was look and shake its head.
+Yet again, all the enemy could do was look and shake to head.
 Our invasion and victory was complete.

-Back to base camp: After the Wolfpack's crushing victory, we headed back to our convoy full of pride and

-All through the streets, N.C.
-State fans honk their horns and hold up the Wolfpack sign.
+Back to base camp: After the Wolfpack's crushing story, we headed back to our convoy full of pride and homs and hold up the Wolfpack sign.
 Choruses of the fight song echo from the parking lots.
-If I hadn't been walking on grass rather than bricks, I would've sworn was on Cates Avenue.
+If I hadn't been walking on grass rather than bricks, I would've sworn in so of Cates Avenue.

-As we began the ride back, a wrong turn made us lose valuable time.
-When we finally arrived on campus, the team had already returned and most of the crowd had dispersed.
-All that remained when we walked to Reynolds were a few random fans screaming down the sidewalks and flaming strands of toilet paper on Central photo by Jason breater

-But for us, the tired, hungry, hoarse troops that had followed the team to Carolina, the thrill of victory still hung in the air and pride still beat in our hearts.
-And I was yet another step closer to being the ultimate fan.
+As we began the ride back, a wrong turn mase valuable time.
+When we finely arrived on case team had already returned and most of the crospersed.
+"All that remained when se walkyoolds were a few random fame screaming dowfewsitts and faming strands of tollet paper on C fewsitts and faming strands of tollet paper on C owed the team to Carolina, the thrill of ig in the air and pride still best in our he yet another step closer to being the ultim e to score a touchdown